rhel-labs/instruqt/satellite-online/03-create-image/assignment.md

 ![image building](../assets/creatingimage.png)

-Proceed to the next step of this lab where we have pre-built images to continue with.
+Proceed to the next step of this lab where you may continue with pre-built images.